 Name Age Position Director Since

-Roger C. Altman 68 Executive Chairman, Co-Chairman of the Board and 2006
+Roger C. Altman 69 Executive Chairman, Chairman of the Board and Director 2006

-Director
+Richard I. Beattie 75 Director 2010

-Pedro Aspe 63 Co-Chairman of the Board and Director 2006
+Francois de Saint Phalle 69 Director 2006

-Richard I. Beattie 74 Director 2010
+Gail B. Harris 62 Director 2006

-Francois de Saint Phalle 68 Director 2006
+Curt Hessler 71 Director 2006

-Gail B. Harris 61 Director 2006
+Robert B. Millard 64 Director 2012

-Curt Hessler 70 Director 2006
+Willard J. Overlock, Jr. 69 Director 2014

-Robert B. Millard 63 Director 2012
+Ralph L. Schlosstein 64 CEO, President and Director 2009

-Ralph L. Schlosstein 63 CEO, President and Director 2009
+William J. Wheeler 53 Director 2015

-Roger C. Altman, Executive Chairman and Co-Chairman of the Board, co-founded Evercore in 1996 and served as our CEO until May 2009.
+Roger C. Altman, Executive Chairman and Chairman of the Board, co-founded Evercore in 1996 and served as our CEO until May 2009.
 Since May 2009, Mr. Altman has served as our Executive Chairman and has remained an executive officer.
 Mr. Altman began his investment banking career at Lehman Brothers and became a general partner of that firm in 1974.
 Beginning in 1977, he served as Assistant Secretary of the U.S. Treasury for four years.
 He then returned to Lehman Brothers, later becoming co-head of overall investment banking, a member of the firm's management committee and its board.
 He remained in those positions until the firm was sold to Shearson/American Express.
 In 1987, Mr. Altman joined The Blackstone Group as vice chairman, head of its merger and acquisition advisory business and a member of its investment committee.
 Mr. Altman also had primary responsibility for Blackstone's international business.
 Beginning in January 1993, Mr. Altman returned to Washington to serve as Deputy Secretary of the U.S. Treasury for two years.

-Mr. Altman is a trustee of New York-Presbyterian Hospital and serves on its Finance Committee, and he also is vice chairman of the board of the American Museum of Natural History.
-He also serves as chairman of New Visions for Public Schools, a not-for-profit organization that develops and implements programs to effect system-wide improvements in public education in New York City.
+Mr. Altman is a trustee of New York-Presbyterian Hospital and serves on its Finance Committee.
+He also serves as co-chairman of New Visions for Public Schools, a not-for-profit organization that develops and implements programs to effect system-wide improvements in public education in New York City.
 He is a member of the Council on Foreign Relations and a director of Conservation International.
 He received an A.B. from Georgetown University and an M.B.A. from the University of Chicago.